Lights glow

 By FRANK SHANLY

-Wells County has gone high tech in an effort to save lives
+Wells County has gone high tech in an effort to save livesat two county intersections.

 New Solar Panel Flashing LED “Stop” signs have been